LanLou123/Webgl-Erosion/README.md

 - postprocessing effects (ray marched cloud for example, since ray marched Mie scattering is done, cloud should be fairly simple to work based on it)
 - muti-tiled based simulation (webgl might not be the best choice here)
 - Biomes
+- Eventual goal : Erosion based games, "FROM DUST" would be a good example

 ### Reference
 - [Fast Hydraulic Erosion Simulation and Visualization on GPU](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Inproceedings@117681e94b6_fff75c/FastErosion_PG07.pdf)